DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 ### installation
 Download the reporsitory: go to [DownGit](https://downgit.github.io/#/home), enter "https://github.com/osmanbeyoglulab/SPaRTAN/tree/main/SPaRTAN_python", then hit "Download" button.

-Install python3, The package is written in python 3.7+.
-It used the following dependencies as well: pandas, numpy, scipy, sklearn, matplotlib.
+Install python3.7 or later.
+PySpaRTAN used the following dependencies as well: pandas, numpy, scipy, sklearn, matplotlib.

 You can install python dependencies by the following commands:
 ```sh